Make DIY Vintage Spindle American Flags for Decor!

 Using a foam brush, I applied a wood accelerator to 9″ spindles and let the spindles dry.
 I kept it random for that perfect aged look of antique spindles.

-Cindy’s Note: I have said in other posts, such as these lime pots (HERE), pieces age differently.
+Cindy’s Note: I have said in other posts, such as these lime pots (HERE), that pieces age differently.
 This easy technique adds summer vintage vibes.

 Step 3: Add a Personal Touch with a Vintage Look

 This step’s optional, but I love adding a personal touch with my own signature style and vintage vibes.
 I soaked the flags in warm coffee on a baking sheet for 10 minutes, then let them dry on a paper towel.
 They dry quickly, for about 10 minutes.
 Learn the easy steps to tea stain fabrics in this Christmas stocking post and these DIY pillows.
 I also added a white ribbon to add a finished look.
 I used Aleene’s stop fraying (HERE).
 Fortunately, I knew this would work.
-I have used this product on other crafts..
+I have used this product on other crafts.

 Step 4: Assemble Your Antique American Flag With Antique Spindles